 But this was not an event restricted only to their square in the city.

-Werner could see it all—through the eyes of all those within the city whom he was connected with:
+Werner could see it all—through the eyes of all those within the city to whom he was connected with:

 Every single street corner, every single building, every single surface in the Twin Cities was littered with glowing portals.
 And from all of those spatial distortions, a singular, familiar voice cracked out in anguish: “There really is no hope.”